arcaninez/arcaninez.github.io/index.md

 ## About Me

 I am a Ph.D. student at Shanghai Jiao Tong University, with research interests in computer vision, knowledge distillation, and their applications.
 Previously, I obtained my B.Sc. and M.Sc. in Computing from Imperial College London.
+I was also affiliated with Robot Vision Lab at Imperial College London and BMIT Lab at University of Sydney.

 ## Research Interests